-- $\cdot$ reviewing and approving, or recommending for approval by our Board of Directors, our Chief Executive Officer's compensation; - · reviewing and approving, or recommending for approval by our Board of Directors with respect to, the compensation of our other executive officers; - · overseeing an evaluation of our senior executives; - · overseeing and administering our cash and equity incentive plans; - $\cdot\;$ reviewing and making recommendations to our Board of Directors with respect to director compensation; - · reviewing and discussing annually with management our "Compensation Discussion and Analysis," if applicable; and - $\cdot\,\,$ preparing the annual compensation committee report, if applicable.
+- · reviewing and approving, or recommending for approval by our Board of Directors, our Chief Executive Officer's compensation; - reviewing and approving, or recommending for approval by our Board of Directors with respect to, the compensation of our other executive officers; - overseeing an evaluation of our senior executives; - overseeing and administering our cash and equity incentive plans; - · reviewing and making recommendations to our Board of Directors with respect to director compensation; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if applicable; and - preparing the annual compensation committee report, if applicable.

 The compensation committee may delegate its authority under its charter to one or more subcommittees as it deems appropriate from time to time as further described in its charter.
 The compensation committee may also delegate to an officer the authority to grant equity awards to certain employees, as further described in its charter and subject to the terms of our equity plans.
 The compensation committee has delegated to our Chief Executive Officer the authority to issue stock options and restricted stock units under our 2014 Incentive Award Plan to certain of our non-officer employees.
+For information regarding the role of executive officers and compensation consultants in establishing executive and director compensation please refer to "Executive Compensation-Overview" below.

-The compensation committee held three meetings during 2016.
+The compensation committee held three meetings during 2017.
 The Compensation Committee operates under a written charter adopted by the Board, which is available in the "Investors-Corporate Governance" section of our website at www.t2biosystems.com.